Web DesignDesign TutorialsWorking with Clients

 Teenagers prefer black and are more open to advanced colours and graphics than their younger counterparts.

-Most adults favour subdued colours, and their colour preferences are etched in stone.
+Most adults favour subdued colours, and their colour preferences are stone-toned.

 Adults over 65 dislike yellow and prefer pink, blue, and green.
 They tend to favour calmer shades over vibrant stimulants, and purple is more popular with women as they age.